 Whether your goal is to increase brand awareness, boost sales or retain loyal customers, marketing is essential to enabling the growth of your business.
 But without proper direction, marketing can be an expensive endeavor that sees little to no results.
 But, you don’t have to break the bank.
 There are a number of inexpensive marketing ideas for small business.

-According to a report by CMO Survey, out of the surveyed small businesses, the average marketing budget was 11.1 percent of the companies’ total budget and marketing spend fluctuated between 6.5-8.5 percent of revenue.
+According to a 2017 report by CMO Survey, out of the surveyed small businesses, the average marketing budget was 11.4% of the companies’ total budget and marketing spend ranged between 6.4%-8.6% of revenues.

 If you can’t fork over this amount of cash to hit your marketing goals, don’t worry.
 We’re going to share 5 cheap marketing strategies that drive big results.